Use of California Dealer License Plates

 Who can use California Dealer Plates (Special Plates)?

-If the vehicle is in the Dealer’s inventory for sale, the following individuals may operate a vehicle with dealer plates for any purpose:
+If the vehicle is in the Dealer’s inventory for sale (owned or lawfully possessed by the Dealer) the following individuals may operate a vehicle with dealer plates for any purpose:

 (a) A sole owner, a general partner, a manager of a limited liability company, or a corporate officer or director of a Dealer provided that individual is actively engaged in the management and control of the Dealer’s business operations.